rhasspy/rhasspy/docs/intent-recognition.md

 Rhasspy receives intent recognition requests on the `hermes/nlu/query` topic.
 Successful recognitions are published to `hermes/intent/<intentName>`, and unsuccessful recognitions to `hermes/nlu/intentNotRecognized` The format of these messages adheres to the [Hermes protocol](https://docs.snips.ai/reference/dialogue#intent).

+You can react to these intent recognitions in your own programs, for example using the [rhasspy-hermes-app](https://rhasspy-hermes-app.readthedocs.io) library.

 ## Fsticuffs

 Uses the [rhasspy-nlu](https://github.com/rhasspy/rhasspy-nlu) library to recognize **only** those sentences that Rhasspy was [trained on](training.md#sentencesini).
 While less flexible than the other intent recognizers, `fsticuffs` can be trained and perform recognition over *millions* of sentences in milliseconds.
 If you only plan to recognize voice commands from your training set (and not unseen ones via text chat), `fsticuffs` is the best choice.